There is a quiet pull toward what we truly love — often subtle, often persistent — asking to be noticed before it can be named.

 — Rumi

-This is an evolving practice rather than a fixed statement.
+This is an evolving practice rather than a definitive statement.

 A place to pause, notice, and return to what is asking to be seen.